ccny-physics-sims/ccny-physics-sims.github.io/_posts/2016-09-04-philosophy-of-a-sim.md

 By having a unified design, we can reduce the cognitive load experienced by the user.
 We have a stylesheet to create consistent buttons and other input elements.
 All the 'design' elements should be there for a reason.
 Even if a design element _looks cool_ it should not become a distraction from the science of the sim.

   1. Backgrounds should be white.
   - Exception: doing a space sim?
-The maybe outer space should be black.
+Then maybe outer space should be black.
   2. Lines and text should be black.
   - Exception: if color is needed to identify differences, then use it.
   3. Keep the amount of text needed to a minimum.